All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 His eyes flickered at the movement, breaking the stillness.

-Kaiba, standing with folded arms, towering Euneya in all his mighty glory broke the silence.
+Kaiba, standing with folded arms, towering Euneya in all his mighty glory broke the silence at long last.
 "Mokuba, let's go."
-His eyes not even remotely warm as they moved over her and blinked away.
+His eyes not even remotely warm as they moved over her.

 "Ok, big brother."
-Slowly he stood out of the chair and respectfully smiled at Euneya.
+Slowly he stood up and respectfully smiled at Euneya.
 "Thanks for your help, take care."

 "Same to you, Mokuba."
 She waved.